 While there are a few specialized larger-size stores in Paris – and remember, larger sizes here start at size 10 (Crazy, I know!) -I’d avoid these unless you enjoy the shapeless frump look.
 For some reason, perhaps because there is less of a market here, some European plus-size designers are still turning out fashions that rely on polyester and feature large animal prints.
 So avoid these stand-alone shops and head to the following mainstream stores.
 You'll find reasonably-priced and good quality clothing that looks good too!

 My favorite place to shop right now is Mango.
 The brand is Spanish in origin and the collections, which change frequently, are wearable whether you are a teenager or well into middle age.
 Many of their pieces are based on classic lines, and they knock off Courrèges and the Jackie O style beautifully.
-They generally fit up to a size 44 (U.S. size 14), and for sizes 40 to 52 (U.S. sizes 10 to 22), they rolled out a special line last year called Violeta.
-Violeta is not available in all Mango stores—it is mostly mail order—but they do have a physical store at 54, boulevard Haussmann in the 9th arrondissement.
+They generally fit up to a size 44 (U.S. size 14), and for sizes 40 to 52 (U.S. sizes 10 to 22), it is mostly mail order but they do have a physical store at 54, boulevard Haussmann in the 9th arrondissement.

 I was surprised to see sizes up to 48 (U.S. 18) in Monoprix, of all places.
 Monoprix is known mostly as an upscale supermarket, but they also carry clothing (as well as house wares; in fact it’s a bit like a French Target).
 The quality is decent, the design is very French and the prices are reasonable.
 If you just want to pick up a little something that will make you feel Parisian and not break the bank, Monoprix is an excellent place to clothing shop and worth checking out, especially when they bring out their collections at the start of the season when the stock is ample.
 Once the item sells, Monoprix doesn’t re-order and pickings can be slim if you don’t get in there right away.
 Monoprix sells through mail order as well.